Hit me and I get stronger – the effects of long-term sanctions

 But does it?
 And is the economic hardship really due to sanctions?

-If one looks at things in a pragmatic way, one must admit that any country, that has or had stifled the entrepreneurial spirits of its own population for a long enough, went to the dumpers – economically at least.
-The Soviet Union disintegrated because of its own inability to keep its population motivated to take measured risks and strike out as entrepreneurs.
+If one pragmatically looks at things, one must admit that any country, that has or had stifled the entrepreneurial spirits of its population for a long enough, went to the dumpers – economically at least.
+The Soviet Union disintegrated because of its inability to keep its population motivated to take measured risks and strike out as entrepreneurs.

-It was a state only economy and a feeling in the overall population that the only way to meaningfully advance would a party career.
+It was a state-only economy and a feeling in the overall population that the only way to meaningfully advance would be a party career.
 This would cripple even the richest society in the end.
-No sanctions needed to achieve this effect.
+No sanctions are needed to achieve this effect.

 One might say that the Soviet Union was under some sort of US sanctions because through the Cold War trade between the two blocs had naturally been zero.
 They were enemies in the end.
 But then this would have meant that the mighty Soviet empire was not able to survive without economic aid from its arch enemy, the US and this is not what we want to believe, do we?